 Local Economy.
 The City of Raymore is mostly residential with a large variety of housing.
 The City has been one of the fastest growing communities in Missouri over the past ten years.
-The City of Raymore is served by three state highways (71, 58, and J) providing convenient commuter access to the various cultural, educational, social, industrial and marketing institutions of the region.
+The City of Raymore is served by two state highways (58 and J) and Interstate I-49 providing convenient commuter access to the various cultural, educational, social, industrial and marketing institutions of the region.

 The major retailers in the City of Raymore are Wal-Mart, Price Chopper, and Lowes.
 Many major infrastructure projects are completed or near completion.
-The new 71 Hwy interchange in the southwestern part of Raymore opened in 2010.
+The new I-49 interchange in the southwestern part of Raymore opened in 2010.
 The project has provided the groundwork for significant industrial, commercial and residential development in that corridor.
 This has also stimulated interest in other developments throughout the City.
+Sam's Club recently broke ground in the Galleria Shopping Center and is scheduled to open in November 2013.

 Long-Term Financial Planning.
-Fiscal Year 2011 again proved to be a challenging year on the economic front.
-Staff projected a small decrease in revenues for the fiscal year 2011 budget.
+Fiscal year 2012 again proved to be a challenging year on the economic front.
+Staff projected a small increase in revenues for the fiscal year 2012 budget.
 To address this financial challenge, the city focused on cost containment efforts to meet the fiscal priorities to residents and prepare the City for long-term financial health and stability.
 Staff continued to monitor revenues and expenditures closely throughout the year.
 The City experienced modest growth in revenues while containing cost which resulted in the increase of fund balance.

-These efforts continued through the fiscal year 2012 budget process to ensure sound financial position.
-The General Fund expenditures were budgeted at an increase of 1.42% over the previous year's budget.
+These efforts continued through the fiscal year 2013 budget process to ensure sound financial position.
+The General Fund expenditures were budgeted at an increase of 18.80% over the previous year's budget.
+This increase s primarily due to the creation of a new Building and Equipment Replacement Program that will address the long-term future needs of the City using a portion of the healthy fund balance realized in the General Fund.
 The City is still addressing the Mayor and Council priorities and maintaining or expanding current service levels.